 Dr. Chang is currently a part-time academic at York.
 He used to work in Infineon, leading a team on functional verification of automotive microcontrollers (AURIX TC27x).
 His research is in close collaboration with the industry, such as Bosch, General Motors, and Rolls-Royce.

-Dr. Chang has published a book titled 'Resource-Aware Automotive Control Systems Design: A Cyber-Physical Systems Approach' with Foundations and Trends in Electronic Design Automation.
+Dr. Chang has published a book titled ''Resource-Aware Automotive Control Systems Design: A Cyber-Physical Systems Approach'' with Foundations and Trends in Electronic Design Automation.
 He has published three book chapters, all with Springer.

-Dr. Chang is the TPC member of RTSS 2018-2019, DAC 2019-2020, DATE 2019-2020, LCTES 2019, CODES+ISSS 2019, EMSOFT 2019, the Session Chair of DAC 2018, DATE 2019-2020, and LCTES 2019, and the Track Chair of ICESS 2019, COINS 2019, and Euromicro DSD 2020.
-He is an associate editor of the Elsevier journal Microprocessors and Microsystems: Embedded Hardware Design, and an invited editor of the Elsevier Journal of Systems Architecture: Embedded Software Design and IEEE Consumer Electronics Magazine.
+Dr. Chang is the TPC member of RTSS 2018-2019, DAC 2019-2020, DATE 2019-2021, RTAS 2020, ICCAD 2019-2020, LCTES 2019, CODES+ISSS 2019-2020, and EMSOFT 2019-2020.
+He is an associate editor of the Elsevier journal Microprocessors and Microsystems: Embedded Hardware Design, and ICRA.
+He is an invited editor of IEEE Consumer Electronics Magazine.

 Dr. Chang is interested in taking new PhD students.
 Candidates please directly write to email@example.com with a CV.
 Please state the funding option if there is any.